Northwest Indian War: 1792

 After St. Clair's defeat, the U.S. Congress launched an investigation of the disaster.
-Although St. Clair remained as territorial governor, he was forced to resign his military position.
-President Washington urged Congress to raise an army capable of defeating the Northwestern Confederacy.
+Although St. Clair remained territorial governor, he was forced to resign his military position.
+President Washington urged Congress to raise an army capable of defeating the British-backed Northwestern Confederacy and defending its borders.
 In March 1792, Congress passed a bill increasing the size of the army to more than 5,000 men.
 Major General "Mad" Anthony Wayne was chosen as the new commander.
-Congress also passed two militia acts that authorized the president to call out the militia, which had previously been under control of the states.
+Congress also passed two militia acts that authorized the president to call out the militia, which had previously been under the control of the states.

-While the American army was being readied, Washington and Knox engaged in diplomacy, hoping to buy time to prepare and to appease Americans opposed to the war.
-In March 1792, fifty Iroquois leaders met with U.S. officials in Philadelphia where they were asked to attend an upcoming council of the Northwestern Confederacy and present U.S. peace terms.
+Washington and Knox engaged in diplomacy while the American army was being readied, hoping to buy time to prepare and appease Americans opposed to the war.
+In March 1792, fifty Iroquois leaders met with U.S. officials in Philadelphia, where they were asked to attend an upcoming council of the Northwestern Confederacy and present U.S. peace terms.
 The U.S. also tried approaching the Northwestern Confederacy directly, which proved to be difficult since the Americans continued to occupy forts north of the Ohio River.
 In March 1792, Wilkinson constructed Fort St. Clair to improve communications and logistics between Forts Hamilton and Jefferson.
 The next month, Knox sent emissaries to the Natives, including John Hardin and Major Alexander Truman, veterans of the earlier campaigns; they were both killed and scalped.
 In June, about 50 warriors attacked Fort Jefferson, killing and capturing fifteen soldiers.
-It was during this time that Kentucky was officially admitted to the union as a state.
+It was during this time that Kentucky was officially admitted to the Union a state.